payu-india/CMS-Chatbot/reference/split settlements/onboarding-child-merchants-apis/test-the-integration-onboarding-chid-merchants-for-split-settlements.md

 ---
-title: Test the Integration - Onboarding Chid Merchants for Split Settlements
+title: Test the Integration
 deprecated: false
 hidden: false
 metadata:
+  title: Test the Integration - Onboarding Chid Merchants for Split Settlements
   robots: index
 ---
-This section describes
+This section describes how to test the test the API integration for onboarding chid merchants for Split Settlements.

 > 📘 Note:
 >